serhiiKalchenko/EPAM-Lab-Final-Project/IaC/README.md

 All resources are created with **Terraform** and configured with **Ansible**.

-Infrastructure in Terraform was made with composable, sharable and reusable modules.
+Infrastructure in Terraform was made with composable, sharable and reusable [`modules`](https://github.com/serhiiKalchenko/terraform.git).

 There are 2 options:
 1. `infra-default`